plone/training/embed.rst

     The persistent configuration needs to be installed when we install our site.
 This is configured in GenericSetup.

-We start with by editing :file:`setup.py`
+We start by editing :file:`setup.py`

 .. code-block:: python
     :linenos: